 "11.
-The Secretary of State may by Order impose on any alien or class of aliens such restrictions (in addition to the other restrictions imposed by this Order) as to residence, reporting to the Police, registration, the use or possession of any machine, apparatus, arms and explosives, or other articles, or otherwise, as he may deem to be necessary in the public interest, and any alien in relation to whom such an Order is made shall comply with the terms of the Order."
+The Secretary of State may by Order impose on any alien or class of aliens such restrictions "(in addition to the other restrictions imposed by this Order) as to residence, reporting to the Police, "registration, the use or possession of any machine, apparatus, arms and explosives, or other "articles, or otherwise, as he may deem to be necessary in the public interest, and any alien in "relation to whom any such Order is made shall comply with the terms of the Order."

-We have considerable doubt whether or not it will be possible altogether to prevent the smuggling into the country by alien immigrants of firearms or of, at any rate, limited quantities of ammunition.
+We have considerable doubt whether it will be possible altogether to prevent the smuggling into the country by alien immigrants of firearms or of, at any rate, limited quantities of ammunition.
 It is obviously to the public interest that this should be prevented as far as practicable, and we have consulted on the point Mr. W. Haldane Porter, C.B., H.M.
-Chief Officer under the Aliens Acts, who has furnished us with the following memorandum:- "It would be quite impracticable to search all alien passengers arriving in the United Kingdom when the normal passenger services are restored after the war - one has only to think of the cross-channel traffic to ports like Dover and Folkestone or a crowded American liner at Liverpool or Southampton to realise this.
+Chief Officer under the Aliens Acts, who has furnished us with the following memorandum:-

+"It would be quite impracticable to search all alien passengers arriving in the United Kingdom when the normal passenger services are restored after the war-one has only to think of the crosschannel traffic to ports like Dover and Folkestone or a crowded American liner at Liverpool or Southampton to realise this.

 "It is proposed in the legislation contemplated after the war that every alien passenger shall be liable to inspection and in certain cases, e.g., aliens of the immigrant class, this inspection will be of a rigorous nature.
 It would, in fact, be possible to apply personal search to all aliens subjected to close inspection if it were considered necessary and desirable.

 "But large numbers of aliens will naturally merely be interrogated briefly on arrival, and unless some definite guidance were given to the Aliens Officers, personal search could not be resorted to.
 The competent authorities might be able to furnish information as to specific individuals or to indicate that passengers of a certain class coming from certain countries were to be regarded with suspicion, and action could be taken accordingly.

+Under Section 185 of the Customs Consolidation Act, 1876, a Customs Officer is liable to a penalty of £10 for causing any person to be searched without reasonable cause.

-"The powers of search at present exercised have arisen out of the state of war and in what I have said above I have assumed that after the war the power to search will exist either inferentially from the prohibition on the importation of arms or by direct enactment."
+have said above I have assumed that after the war the power to search will exist either inferentially from the prohibition on the importation of arms or by direct enactment."

-We think there should be such power to search alien immigrants for arms and ammunition, and we recommend therefore that specific powers for the purpose should be given to the officers under the Aliens Act.
+We think there should be such power to search alien immigrants for aims and ammunition, and we recommend therefore that specific powers for the purpose should be given to the officers under the Aliens Act.

-(2) Import Licenses.-(i) We recommend that the licensing authority should be the Police of the district in which the importer resides or carries on business.
+(2) Import Licences.-(i) We recommend that the licensing authority should be the Police of the district in which the importer resides or carries on business.

-(ii) As regards the issue of licenses, we recommend that in the absence of any suspicious circumstances, import licenses should be freely granted:-
+(ii) As regards the issue of licences, we recommend that in the absence of any suspicious circumstances, import licences should be freely granted :---